open-sdg/open-sdg/docs/configuration.md

     description: description goes here
 ```

-As always, for multilingual support, these settings can refer to translation keys.
+As always, for multilingual support, these settings can refer to translation keys, and the description can include Markdown.

 ### graph_color_set